OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

 Papers and working papers
 ======

-* Congestion and Penalization in Discrete Matching <br>
+* Congestion and Penalization in Discrete Optimal Transport <br>
  Marcelo Gallardo,   [Jorge Chávez](https://www.pucp.edu.pe/profesor/jorge-chavez-fuentes) and [Manuel Loaiza](https://github.com/ManuelLoaizaVasquez). <br>
   <details>    <summary> Abstract |<a href="" role="button" target="_blank"> Draft coming soon </a> |
-    </summary> This paper presents two models inspired by optimal transport, integrating a congestion factor into their cost structures.
-The first model modifies the classic transport problem by including congestion, and the second model introduces weighting and penalization terms instead of typical constraints.
-We provide theoretical insights and simulations, including the analysis of interior or corner solutions, and comparative statics.
-Our findings highlight the potential of these models for future research in preference or cost estimation in matching markets.
+    </summary> To the best of our knowledge, this paper introduces two novel models derived from the discrete optimal transport problem.
+The first model extends the traditional transport problem by adding a quadratic congestion factor directly into the cost function, while the second model replaces conventional constraints with weighted penalization terms.
+We present theoretical contributions, including the characterization of interior and boundary solutions for some specific cases, convergence to the optimal solutions, as well as comparative statics analysis.
+Finally, we propose an \(O((N+L)(NL)^2)\) algorithm for computing the optimal plan for the penalized model assuming interior solutions.
   </details>